programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 # Introduction

-In the previous lesson, we wrote a function that returns sentiment scores (positive, negative, neutral, and combined) for a passage of text.
-This function accepted a single collection of text data (letters, numbers, and symbols) which we call a *string variable*.
-In this example, we had access to a few examples of email message text that we could assign, one by one, to the message_text string variable.
+In the previous lesson, we wrote a function to calculate sentiment scores (positive, negative, neutral, and combined) for a passage of text.
+While we explored different ways to break up the text, our function always accepted as input a sequence of characters called a *string variable*.
+The lesson provided examples of several e-mail messages, each presented as a single string of text we could assign to the *message_text* variable.

-In reality, we almost never find text sources as clean and tidy as a list of strings.
-You may be working with a large spreadsheet, where the text you hope to analyze is located in specific cells or columns, or a database or web-based archive.
-If you work with physical writing like letters or journals, you may rely on scanning techniques like optical character recognition (OCR) that introduce errors into your data, or with a non-standard format of text that mixes data (like message text) together with metadata (like date, address of sender, subject line, etc.) Each of these situations present unique challenges to exploring data programmatically.
+In reality, we almost never encounter text as clean and tidy as a list of strings.
+You will more likely be working with data in a large spreadsheet, or a database, or maybe a web-based archive.
+If you work with physical writing like letters or journals, you may rely on scanning techniques like optical character recognition (OCR) that introduce errors into your data; or perhaps you will work with a non-standard format of text that does not distniguish between primary data (like the message text in an e-mail) with metadata (like date, address of sender, subject line, etc.)

+While each of these situations do involve text that you can analyze via sentiment analysis, they also require you to find creative ways to clean, filter, and re-organize data before it is ready for exploratory data analysis.
+This process is sometimes called [*data wrangling*](https://en.wikipedia.org/wiki/Data_wrangling).

-In this lesson, we will take on the set of challenges that come with conducting exploratory data analysis on a large text corpus – in this case, ~600,000 email transcripts.
-We will explore how to pose research questions about a correspondence corpus and use sentiment analysis to investigate those questions, using the same sentiment scores function we wrote in Part 1.
+In Part 2, we will explore some of the unique challenges that come with wrangling and then exploring data from a large text corpus: in this case, a collection of ~600K e-mail transcripts.
+Like before, our exploration will be driven by research questions - but these questions will evolve and change as we learn more about our data.

-But we will add the additional steps of structuring our raw data into a single large data structure called a DataFrame, using iteration techniques to apply our analysis across the corpus, and representing our correspondence data as exchanges within a community or network of individuals.
-These techniques may feel very foreign at the moment, but we’ll take time to explore why and how to implement them in Python using the appropriate techniques and libraries.

 ## Lesson Goals

 In this lesson, you will achieve the following goals:

-* Develop a exploratory data analysis strategy appropriate for a given research question, and with awareness of the pros and cons of this approach
+* Develop a exploratory data analysis strategy to pursue research questions
-* Structure a large amount of raw text files into a single organized data structure with os and pandas
+* Wrangling a large amount of raw text files into a DataFrame structure using Python modules and the pandas library
 * Apply a computational text analysis technique (in this case, sentiment analysis) to a large correspondence corpus.
-* Use the pandas and os libraries to successfully model a large batch of data organized into separate files and folders
-* Output your findings as .csv data that you can explore and visualize using further techniques, including data visualization (as covered in other Programming Historian lessons!)
+* Output findings in a .csv data format that will allow you to explore and visualize the data further (as previewed in this lesson and covered in detail in other Programming Historian lessons!)

 ## The Research Question

-Let’s imagine that, as we define the parameters of our Enron research questions, we decide that we are not as interested in the text of the email for their own sake.
-Instead, we are primarily interested in using these transcripts to better understand relationships between individuals who were employed at Enron.
-Specifically, we want to detect significant relationships, either in terms of frequency of communication or emotional intensity (either intensely positive or intensely negative relationships).
+Let’s imagine that, as we explore the Enron data, we decide that we want o better understand relationships between individuals who worked at Enron.
+Specifically, we want to detect significant relationships we may not have been aware of previously.
+For our study, one measure of "singificant relationships" may be frequent communication between individuals and/or atypical emotional sentiment in that communication (whether especially positive or especially negative).

 We might begin wondering questions like: who is communicating frequently within the organization?
 What is the quality of their relationships like - in particular, how positively or negatively do they communicate with one another?
 And what particular aspects of those individuals - such as their gender, position within the organization, etc. - correlate with the positivity and negativity of those interactions?

-Instead of getting bogged down with many focus areas, let's start with one individual: what type of relationships did CEO John Lavorato have with his employees?
+Instead of getting bogged down with too many questions, let's start with one: what type of relationships did Enron's CEO at the time, John Lavorato, have with his employees?
 And in particular, with whom did he have extremely positive or extremely negative interactions?

 To answer this question, we need a way of identifying significant emails as well as trends across many hundreds of thousands of emails.
-If you stuck with the sentiment analysis approach of analyzing every single email in isolation, you would simply get a very, very large list of sentiment scores – up to 600,000 if you analyzed every single email!
-We need a method for organizing or structuring the data so that we can generate all of the sentiment scores all at once.
-Then, we need a way to use these scores to learn things about the particular emails that catch our interest - in this case, the ten most positive and ten most negative email exchanges from Lavorato's sent folder.
+While our sentiment analysis function from Part 1 was a good first attempt, it is no longer feasible to simply go over each e-mail alone.
+We need to create a data structure that allows us to understand trends and significant findings across all 600,000 e-mails in the corpus.

+Here's one way to redefine our questions about the CEO: what are the ten most positive and ten most negative email exchanges from John Lavorato's sent e-mail folder?

-## Structuring Raw Data
+## Wrangling Raw Data into a More Accessible Data Structure

-*Data structuring* refers to any process that transforms raw data (what you might also think of as primary source data) into a format that makes it easier to view, explore, and analyze.
+The first step in our data wrangling process is to transform our raw e-mail data into a structure where we can view, explore, analyze, and output findings about the entire Enron e-mail dataset within Pyhton.
 Programming Historian hosts a number of lessons that explore data structuring and cleaning processing, including using [OpenRefine](https://programminghistorian.org/lessons/cleaning-data-with-openrefine "Another lesson on Programming Historian called Cleaning Data with OpenRefine"): a free, open-source “power tool” for cleaning data.

-In our case, we will continue using Python to process data -- but this time, we will work with the raw corpus data directly.
+In our case, we will continue using Python as our primary tool for processing data -- but this time, we need to introduce some new methods for working with the unique parameters of the Enron e-mail corpus dataset.

 In the early 2000s, Stanford University collected the publicly disclosed Enron emails into a new dataset for researchers.
 Each email is represented as a single text file like this one:

 ```
 Message-ID: <18360155.1075860915254.JavaMail.evans@thyme>